-Disclaimer: This site is not associated with WordPress or any products mentioned on this website.
-We may derive a financial benefit from the sale of third-party products and/or services advertised, endorsed or linked to our site.
-All images and descriptions sourced from product websites remain the copyright of their respective owners and are used only for training and illustrative purposes.
+Disclaimer: This site has no direct association with WordPress or any WordPress-related products reviewed on this website.
+We may derive affiliate commissions from the sale of third-party products mentioned on this website.
+All images remain the copyright of their respective owners and have been used only for training or illustrative purposes.

-Did you enjoy this article?
-Please use the share buttons below and share this information with others.
+Did you enjoy this tutorial?
+If so, please consider using the share buttons below to share this article with with other WordPress users.